Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Shin yelped in pain when Adam’s hand clamped down *hard* on his leg to hold it steady, then thrashed in abject agony when he rammed the cannula home.
 It sucked doing that to a friend but the pain, as always, was a good sign.

-“Ssh, drugs’re comin’ bro.
-You’ll be high as balls in a moment.”
+"Ssh, drugs’re comin’ bro.
+You’ll be high as balls in a moment."

 He really would.
 Opiates were powerfully effective on most anyone, and with Gaoians they had the added bonus of inducing sedation and a happy, intense euphoria.
 Sure enough Shin’s mood changed entirely once the drugs hit his system.
 Adam grinned and pat him on the shoulder.
 A patient saved.